wonseobshin/VerifyIt/lib/presentation.md

 - Display another article, a real one that will yield a "trusted" fakebox decision
   - make sure this article has existing annotations and comments to view
+  - make sure this article has an existing rating
+    - update rating
+  - TALK ABOUT HOOKS
+  - IF THE COLOURS COME THROUGH!

 ## 5